 Maryland law requires employers to permit employees to take two (2) hours of paid leave to vote, so long as the employee does not have two (2) hours of continuous off-duty time while the polls are open.
 Employees may be required to show their employer proof that they voted.
 MD Statute, Election Article 10-315

-Maryland law does not require employers to provide employees bereavement leave or leave to attend funerals.
+Maryland law does not require employers to provide employees with paid or unpaid bereavement leave or leave to attend funerals except as explained below.
 Bereavement leave is leave that is taken by an employee due to the death of another individual, usually a close relative.
 Employers may choose to provide bereavement leave and may be required to comply with any bereavement policy or practice they maintain.

 Maryland Family and Medical Leave